Walton County, Georgia: Government

 Walton County has a six-member commission elected from single-member districts.
 This legislative body can pass laws for the county and tax bills.
 The county chairman is elected at-large to serve as the leader.
 If a seat becomes vacant during the term, the governor can appoint someone to fill the seat, based on recommendations.
 In 2015, two of the six positions were filled by appointees.

 Politics

+As of the 2020s, Walton County is a strongly Republican voting county, voting 72.5% for Donald Trump in 2024.
 Since 1984, Walton County has been heavily Republican, and no Democratic presidential candidate has managed to reach even 30% of the county's vote since 1996.